Auburn9698/sql-challenge/README.md

 Analysis questions are included in the query code.

-For the Jupyter notebook, "username" and "password should be replaced with your own.
+For the Jupyter notebook, "username" and "password" should be replaced with your own.